 By Richard Rhodes

-Reykjavik concerns the October 1986 meeting in Iceland between President Ronald Reagan and Soviet leader Mikhail Gorbachev.
-Richard Rhodes’ has crafted a taut, often poignant two-character play that tells the more personal side of the story behind the scenes when for a fleeting, little-known moment, the two superpowers came close to eliminating all nuclear weapons.
-Rhodes has distilled the politics and hyperbole of a dozen characters into the essence of two men discussing the fate of the world.
+Reykjavik concerns the October 1986 meeting in Iceland between President Ronald Reagan and Soviet leader Mikhail Gorbachev when for a fleeting, little-known moment, the two superpowers came close to eliminating all nuclear weapons.
+Richard Rhodes has crafted a taut, often poignant two-character play that tells a more personal side of the story behind the scenes, distilling the politics and hyperbole into the essence of two men discussing the fate of the world.

-Reykjavik addresses issues that are at once historic, yet relevant to our world today including the dangers of nuclear proliferation, the economic effects of an arms race, the need for international trust and cooperation, the role of science and diplomacy in public policy, and how the quality and integrity of any country’s leadership can affect its standing on the world stage.
+Reykjavik addresses issues that are at once historic, yet relevant to our world today as the war in Ukraine demonstrates.
+This includes the dangers of nuclear proliferation, the economic effects of an arms race, the need for international trust and cooperation, the role of science and diplomacy in public policy, and how the quality and integrity of any country’s leadership can affect its standing on the world stage.

 Like all theater companies Tonic has been hit hard by the theater shutdown caused by COVID-19.
 If you can, please help us support the artists that make Tonic work by subscribing to our Patreon creator page.